 “We can find a viable economic model, and make sure that anything unsold is given away or broken down for re-use.
 We can avoid the destruction of products that are perfectly good, [as] this is scandalous waste,” Philippe stated early this month in connection with the effort that first made headlines in April 2018 when the French government released its 50-point “Roadmap for the Circular Economy.”

-There is expected to be potential exception to what is expected to be a sweeping ban on throwing away or destroying garments and accessories that have not been sold, and instead, a requirement that all brands with unsold stock turn it over to French authorities for re-use or recycling.
+There is expected to be potential exception to what will be a sweeping ban on throwing away or destroying garments and accessories that have not been sold, and instead, a requirement that all brands with unsold stock turn it over to French authorities for re-use or recycling.
 While the French government will not elaborate, it is being reported that there will be “concessions” made in connection with the budding legislation for high-fashion brands aimed at enabling them protect their intellectual property rights.

 This could mean one of two things: that luxury brands will be permitted to destroy counterfeit or otherwise infringing products that come into their possession (which is generally in line with standard practices across the globe), or that they will be able to destroy products from which their intellectual property – such as their trademarks, which include any word, name, symbol, or design (including logos, colors, sounds, product configurations, etc.), or any combination thereof that identifies the goods of one brand and distinguish them from another – cannot readily be removed.